 There are literally tons of baby bottles to choose from and it can get a little overwhelming.
 The main types you’ll find include:

 - Glass Baby Bottles: The most traditional on the market are glass baby bottles.
+Glass baby bottles are a safe option, but they can be more difficult to clean and are more prone to breakage.
 We’re not talking champagne crystal here, but a special kind of durable glass.

 - Silicone Bottles: Food-grade safe silicone bottles are the newest available and free from chemicals including BPA, PVC and Phthalate.